julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_2/README.md

     Then it updates the speed.
     Lastly it calls makeApple() as the apple array must be updated (should always be 3 apples in there.)

 # function gameLoop()
-    creates intervals for calling the move()-function.
+    Is responsible for the speed of the snake.
+It creates intervals for calling the move()-function.
 Is uses setTimeout which allows for incrementing the speed per call as it takes the global speed-variable as an argument.
 The speedvariable is incremented in the eatApple-funtion.

-# function gameLoop()
-    Is responsible for the speed of the snake.
 It collects the global speed variable which is updated using the increment-variable every time an apple is eaten in the eatApple()-function.
 By getting the updated speed it can call the setTimeout()-method with the new speed as the interval.
-It calls itself to check pause-boolean, and is called for the first time to start it in the startGame()-funtion.
+It calls itself to check pause-boolean, and is called for the first time to start it in the DOM-Content-eventListener-scope.

+# function resetValues()
+    Simply resets all the variables so that the game can be restart without using .reload()

+# function resetGrid()
+    Makes all the cell-elements go back to "empty"/unfilled, and removes them from the grid so that they can be filled when the game is restart in the way it is supposed to with the makeGrid()-funtion.

+# function startGame()
+    Simply calls functions needed to start game.
+It start with calling the reset-functions, and then remakes the grid, snake and apples.

 # Now the EventListeners
 There are quite a few:)) I start by making sure all the DOM-content is loaded.
-When all the content is loaded I call 3 functions - makeGrid(), makeApple() and showSnake().
+When the content is loaded we can call the startGame()-funtion aswell as the fist calling of the gameLoop, and the makeGrid().

+The rest of the listeners take care of the buttons, by listening and updating global variables when clicked.
+For the direction-buttons the dir-variable is updated which is responsible for the direction the snake moves.
+The pause/resume variable is updated and toggled between resume and pause by updating the varibales value between true and false.
+Both listenes for button-clicks and for keyboard button use.
+The pause/resume listenes to the space-key, and directions are naturally the arrowns on the keyboard.